compops/pmh-tutorial/r/README.md

 Supporting files (helpers/)
 --------------
-**stateEstimation.R**
+**dataGeneration.R** Generates data from a LGSS model.

-Implements data generation for the LGSS model (generateData), the faPF for the LGSS model (particleFilter), the Kalman filter for the LGSS model (kalmanFilter) and the bPF for the SV model (paticleFilterSVmodel).
+**parameterEstimation.R** Implements the PMH algorithm for the LGSS model (particleMetropolisHastings), the SV model (particleMetropolisHastingsSVModel) and the reparameterised SV model (particleMetropolisHastingsSVModelReparameterised).

-**parameterEstimation.R**
+**stateEstimation.R** Implements the faPF for the LGSS model (particleFilter), the Kalman filter for the LGSS model (kalmanFilter) and the bPF for the SV model (paticleFilterSVmodel).

-Implements the PMH algorithm for the LGSS model (particleMetropolisHastings), the SV model (particleMetropolisHastingsSVModel) and the reparameterised SV model (particleMetropolisHastingsSVModelReparameterised).
-Moreover, a script (makePlotsParticleMetropolisHastingsSVModel) is included to generate the Figures presented in the paper using the output of the PMH algorithm.
+**plotting.R** Generate the gigures presented in the paper using the output of the PMH algorithm for the SV model.

 Saved results (savedWorkspaces/ and figures/)
 --------------